crowdfavorite-mirrors/wp-facebook-like-box-widget/readme.txt

 == Screenshots ==

-1. Wordpress Admin Setting
+1. Wordpress Admin Setting for Facebook Like Box
+2. Wordpress Admin Setting for Integration to display Social Network Buttons (Default is NO)
+3. Wordpress Admin Setting for Integration to display Twitter Counter & Twitter Signature (Default is NO)
-2. Wordpress Front Page Display (with streams)
+4. Wordpress Front Page Display (with streams)
-3. Wordpress Front Page Display (no streams)
+5. Wordpress Front Page Display (no streams)
-4. Now you can enable additional social network buttons such as Pinterest, Twitter, Google+ and it is floating on the left side (default is set to No).
+6. Now you can enable additional social network buttons such as Pinterest, Twitter, Google+ and it is floating on the left or right side with 6 styles for you to choose (default is set to No).
 It is powered by AddThis.com.
+7. From Version 2.7 now another additional integration to display Twitter Counter & Twitter Signature from your Twitter profile.
+Can be positioned before or after Facebook Like Box & Facebook Like Button

 == Changelog ==